-Popular guy notices girl with glasses.
-Girl gets a makeover, takes off glasses and *gasp* she’s beautiful.
+Popular guy on the basketball team notices girl with glasses.
+Girl gets a makeover, takes off glasses and gasp she's beautiful.
 Guy asks girl out.
-They hit it off and learn there’s more beneath the surface.
+They hit it off and learn there's more beneath the surface.
 They hit a roadblock but find out they truly care about each other.
 They reconcile and live happily ever after.

 This is how I envision every high school relationship because that's what every teen drama from 1995-2003 outlined for me.
 I call that the golden era of romance.

 For LeBron James and Savannah Brinson, their high school love story started with a simple date and turned into something sweet and lasting.
 Well, you can also add in a furniture line, a lifetime shoe deal, a mentorship program, a career as a philanthropist as well as photoshoots and spreads in Vanity Fair, Cleveland Magazine, and Harper's Bazaar.
 And we're not even talking about walking the red carpet for "Space Jam: A New Legacy."

 I was floored.
 You're telling me the school's most popular girl didn't publicly embarrass the girl who's coming out of her shell?
 And the guy didn't have an emotional growth moment that made him realize his values are shallow?